KasundiRanaweera/Application_Tracking_System/README.md

 ./mvnw spring-boot:run
 ```

 The app starts on port **8080**.
-On first boot, Hibernate creates the tables and the `DataSeeder` inserts the two recruiter accounts automatically.
+On first boot, Hibernate creates all tables and
+`DataSeeder` inserts both recruiter accounts automatically.
+No manual schema setup needed.

 **4. Open Swagger UI**